TURMObs/TURMFrontend/README.md

 # Known Limitations
 - The Nextcloud container is not persistent.
 This is by design, as the Nextcloud container is only used for testing purposes.
   - This also means that the Nextcloud has to be initialized every time the container is started by visiting `http://localhost:8080` and setting up the Nextcloud instance with the same password and user defined in the Environment.
+- During development some migration files where deleted, this means that the database might need to be reset when running the application for the first time.
+If the database was used without mapping the volume to a local folder, simply run `docker-compose down -v` to remove all docker volumes.
+If the volume was mapped to a local folder, simply delete the folder and run `docker-compose up` again.